 \section{Introduction}

-In \cite{MarPol18}, the authors introduce Algebraic Machine Learning, a novel approach to learning from data by embedding concepts and extracting rules from the data in an algebra, using the language of Universal Algebra, \cite{BurSan81}, and Model Theory, \cite{Mar02}.
+In \cite{MarPol18}, the authors introduce Algebraic Machine Learning, a novel approach to learning from data by embedding data and rules and extracting rules from the data in an algebra, using the language of Universal Algebra, \cite{BurSan81}, and Model Theory, \cite{Mar02}.
 In particular, the algebras of choice are (join) semilattices.
-These structures are used due to them being simple enough that they are easy to work with, yet powerful enough that information of different kinds can be encoded in them using semantic embeddings, that is, embeddings that assume a decoder with no knowledge, \cite{MarPol22}.
+These structures are used due to them being simple enough that they are easy to work with, yet powerful enough that information of different kinds can be encoded in them using semantic embeddings, that is, embeddings that assume a decoder with no knowledge beyond the rules of the algebra, \cite{MarPol22}.

 One key challenge on using these ideas lies on how to efficiently and effectively modify the algebras at work as to encode the logical rules and data that we are working with.
 For that purpose, the theory of atomized semilattices was developed, \cite{MarPol21}.
 Like in the case of Boolean algebras, \cite{Sto36}, and distributive lattices, \cite{Sto38}, we show that elements in a semilattice can be represented with sets that can be used to perform various computations.
 This is achieved using \emph{atomizations}.